dji-sdk/Onboard-SDK-Doc/source/development-workflow/hardware-setup.md

 ### Power

 Power can be drawn directly from the power rail on DJI aircraft.
-It's possible a DC-DC regulator will also be required to convert the voltage to the onboard computer's power input.
+For Matrice 100 and 210, a DC-DC regulator is required to convert the voltage to the onboard computer's power input.
+* Matrice 100: voltage ranges from 20V - 26V with current limit of 10A
+* Matrice 210: voltage ranges from 18V - 26V with current limit of 2A
+* Matrice 600: voltage is regulated at 18V with current limit of 3A

 If using a stand alone flight controller product, or if power is needed not just when the aircraft is on, then an external battery (with appropriate regulator) can be used.